gauteh/lieer/README.md

 # push

-will push up all changes since last push, conflicting changes will be ignored unless `-f` is specified. these will be resolved at the next `pull`.
+will push up all changes since last push, conflicting changes will be ignored unless `-f` is specified. these will be overwritten with the remote changes at the next `pull`.

 ```sh
 $ gmi push